Skip to main content

 Pharmacological Alteration of Sleep by Hypnotic Agents

-In stark contrast, conventional hypnotic agents, particularly those acting on the complex, achieve their effect through a generalized suppression of neuronal excitability.
+In stark contrast, conventional hypnotic agents, particularly those acting on the GABA-A receptor complex, achieve their effect through a generalized suppression of neuronal excitability.
 While this can effectively reduce sleep latency, it does not necessarily promote a physiologically normal sleep state.
 In fact, the opposite is often true.
 The widespread inhibition can interfere with the precise neuronal orchestration required for proper cycling through sleep stages.

 Numerous studies have shown that benzodiazepines and, to a lesser extent, Z-drugs, can significantly reduce the time spent in SWS.
 They may induce a state of unconsciousness, but they rob the body of its most physically restorative phase.